length

 FAQ's

 The terrain on the Queen Charlotte is varied and the itinerary mixes easily manageable sections with more challenging days.
 While more of a long track rather than a steep one, a moderate level of fitness is recommended to make the most of this exhilarating experience.
+The track’s terrain is undulating and mostly on wide clay soil paths.
+This means in the dry sections it is quite firm underfoot however in wet conditions may prove to be quite slippery.
+All major streams have been bridged so there are no water crossings on this itinerary.

+The Abel Tasman coastal track is an intermediate trail which is mostly well formed, meandering through dense native forest, along lush gullies and beside streams.
+At regular intervals the trail leads you to some idyllic secluded beaches, coves and inlets which will involve a bit of beach walking.
 Some sections may be muddy or rough, and while there are some boardwalks and suspension bridge crossings over most major waterways, there are some sections that require knowledge of the tides to complete the section.
 The trail is steep in areas with some climbs, however they don’t feel too steep or long.

-How fit do I need to be?
+How fit do I need to be to walk these trails?

 We have graded the Queen Charlotte Track and the Abel Tasman Coastal Track as a moderate walk and so a good level of fitness is ideal, preferably with some multi-day trekking experience.
 There are some ascents and descents over uneven terrain, along with some clay soil paths which can be slippery underfoot after any rain.
 There are also some sand walking and tide crossings.
-Training and preparing on hills with your equipment (particularly with the footwear you’ll use on the hike!), and walking several hours over varied terrain (4-7 hours a day), will help prepare you.
+Training and preparing on hills with your equipment (particularly with the footwear you’ll use on the hike!), and walking several hours over varied terrain (4 to 7 hours a day), will help prepare you.
 The better prepared you are, the more you will enjoy this beautiful walk.

 This region of New Zealand is renowned for its quality food and drink – the consistently sunny region combined with fertile land, produces delicious goods from cheese, conserves/honey, berries and olive oils through to alcoholic beverages (wine, beer and the world class cider).
 On this trip you will get to experience some gastronomical delights as you walk.